Organizations We Support

 (Contact: Indigenous Peoples Concerns Committee)

-Loneman School Lakota Language Program (Pine Ridge Reservation, Oglala, SD; FY17 Donation: $350).
+Loneman School Lakota Language Program (Pine Ridge Reservation, Oglala, SD; FY19 Donation: $325).
 Develops positive Lakota identity among the tribe’s children in grades 1-8, at a school where Boulder Friends have provided assistance for many years.

-Native American Rights Fund (Boulder, CO; FY17 Donation: $350).
-A nonprofit law firm dedicated to asserting and defending the rights of Indian tribes, organizations, and individuals nationwide.
-NARF represents Indigenous clients in legal cases and offers public education and advocacy programs.
-Our donation is for the Indigenous Peacemaking Initiative (peacemaking.narf.org), which promotes and supports restoration of traditional peacemaking practices in Native communities.
+Native American Rights Fund (Boulder, CO; FY19 Donation: $325).
+Donation in support of the Indigenous Peacemaking Initiative, which promotes and supports restoration of traditional peacemaking practices in Native communities.

 Peace and Social Justice Organizations